cloudflare/cloudflare-docs/content/learning-paths/zero-trust-web-access/advanced-workflows/external-evaluation.md

 - Check IP addresses against external threat feeds.
 - Call industry-specific user registries.

 The External Evaluation rule requires two values: an API endpoint to call and a key to verify that any request response is coming from a trusted source.
 After the user authenticates with your identity provider, all information about the user, device and location is passed to your external API.
 The API returns a pass or fail response to Access which will then either allow or deny access to the user.
+Example code for the API is available in our [open-source repository](https://github.com/cloudflare/workers-access-external-auth-example).

+## Set up External Evaluation rule

 For detailed setup instructions, refer to [External Evaluation rules](/cloudflare-one/policies/access/external-evaluation/).
-Example code for the API is available in our [open-source repository](https://github.com/cloudflare/workers-access-external-auth-example).